mildsunrise/university-4b-tfg/memory/sota.md

   \caption{Representation of the per-block device throttling curve}\label{fig:curve-bdi}
 } \end{figure}

 Instead, processes now begin to be throttled *before* the dirty threshold is reached (at around the midpoint between it and the background dirty threshold, called the **setpoint**), and the pauses are designed to increase as the dirty limit is approached.
-The details are a bit more complicated, as two curves seem to be implemented: a global one, and another for the block device.
-These are represented in figures \ref{fig:curve-global} and \ref{fig:curve-bdi} (the curve parameters are marked in blue).
-The source code appears to indicate that the minimum of both curves is in effect\cite{source-writeback-curve}.
+The details are a bit more complicated: the curve that governs the throttling is represented in figure \ref{fig:curve-global}, the curve parameters are marked in blue \cite{source-writeback-curve}.

+Furthermore, the kernel supports block device-specific throttling, which is intended to apply backpressure from the disk queues into the cache & applications.
+It's enabled through `CONFIG_BLK_WBT` and implemented through a separate curve, represented in figure \ref{fig:curve-bdi}.
+The source code appears to indicate that the minimum of both curves is in effect.

 #### Unfairness